LiqdAU/WooRewrite/README.md

 # WooRewrite

-WordPress Plugin to rewrite WooCommerce URLs to use a hierarchical structure
+WordPress Plugin to rewrite WooCommerce URLs to use a hierarchical structure.

+#### Installation
 1. Install
 2. Navigate to WooCommerce → WooRewrite
 3. Set endpoint to desired shop endpoint